Archives of the Philadelphia Museum of ArtAppointments required Hours: 1:00 p.m. - 4:00 p.m., Tuesday through Friday (excluding holidays)

 - Researchers should consult relevant finding aids to better acquaint themselves with the scope and content of the records they wish to access.

-- Materials in the Museum’s Archives do not circulate, and can only be used in the Archives’ office with the Archivist present.
-Staff will remove and reshelve all materials in storage areas for patrons.
+- Materials in the Museum’s Archives do not circulate, and can only be used in the reading room with Library & Archives staff present.
+Staff will remove and return all materials to storage areas for patrons.

-- Only one box at a time will be delivered; researchers should look through records one folder at a time, maintaining the order in which they were received.
-Researchers are requested to notify the Archivist if anything appears to be out of order; do not rearrange them yourself.
+- Researchers should examine records one box at a time, one folder at a time, maintaining the order in which they were received.
+Researchers should notify the Archivist if anything appears to be out of order; do not rearrange the records yourself.

-- Materials may not be removed from the room and must be returned in the same condition as when they were borrowed.
+- Materials may not be removed from the reading room and must be returned in the same condition as when they were received for research.
 The Museum reserves the right to inspect the researcher’s belongings, and as a condition to obtaining access to the materials, the researcher consents to such search.